 Field Descript tion Workspace ID A fill-in for the Workspace name.
 Partner Site Workspace A toggle-box indicating that the Worfor a Partner Site. kspace is a receipt Workspace Description A fill-in for the Workspace description on, up to 40 characters.
-Xref Level A fill-in for the cross-reference level. depending on the amount of info need C , 1 - No Cross-reference No integrity checking is possible.
+Xref Level A fill-in for the cross-reference level.
+Enter one of the following five, depending on the amount of info needed: 1 - No Cross-reference No integrity checking is possible.
 (Not a good idea for Development Workspaces.)
 No cross-reference navigation except for field-to-file relationships.
 Roundtable recommends a full compile of the Workspace to ensure the integrity of the application.
 2 - Partial Cross-reference Roundtable only creates cross-references for PFILE